Provable Benefit of Curriculum in Transformer Tree-Reasoning Post-Training: Introduction

 \section{Introduction}

-When a high-school student first encounters a problem in Riemannian geometry, it is unrealistic to start with a standard textbook such as \citet{do1992riemannian}.
-Instead, one typically progresses step by step through prerequisite subjects such as algebra, analysis, and geometry, gradually developing the reasoning skills required.
-A similar principle underlies one of the most effective post-training strategies for foundation models: enhancing mathematical reasoning by encouraging Chain-of-Thought (CoT) generations to evolve from easy to hard, a process known as Curriculum-style Post-training~\citep{liu2025EvoCoT, lee2025SelfImprovingTransformers, bae2025OnlineDifficultyFiltering, meng2025MMEureka, shi2025AdaRFT, wen2025LightR1, zhang2025speed, amani2025rl, zhou2025evolvinglanguagemodelslabels}.
+Transformer-based Large Language Models (LLMs) have recently demonstrated strong emergent capabilities in reasoning and general problem solving.
+To further improve base models in mathematical domains, various Reinforcement Learning (RL) fine-tuning techniques~\cite{xin2024deepseek,guo2025deepseek} and test-time scaling methods~\cite{lightman2023letsverifystepstep,snell2024scalingllmtesttimecompute} with a binary ($0/1$) outcome verifier have attracted great attention for their effectiveness.
+Among these approaches, \emph{curriculum-style post-training}~\citep{parashar2025curriculum,liu2025EvoCoT, lee2025SelfImprovingTransformers, bae2025OnlineDifficultyFiltering}---which encourages Chain-of-Thought (CoT) generation to evolve from easy to hard---has shown strong empirical promise for improving sample efficiency and learning outcomes in reasoning~\citep{meng2025MMEureka, wen2025LightR1, zhang2025speed, zhou2025evolvinglanguagemodelslabels, zhang2025bread}.

-Despite empirical progress, the value of curriculum strategies in post-training remains largely intuitive and lacks rigorous theoretical grounding.
-Curriculum strategies, both implicit and explicit, have also been explored in pre-training where models are trained from scratch~\citep{bengio2009curriculum, graves2017automated, narvekar2020curriculum, wang2021survey, soviany2022curriculum}, and some theoretical results exist in specialized function classes such as convex regression and bi-classification~\citep{weinshall2018curriculum, weinshall2020theory}, parity~\citep{abbe2023provable, panigrahi2024progressive}, teacher–student perceptrons with sparse features~\citep{saglietti2022analytical}, and $k$-fold composition~\citep{Wang2025}.
-However, these results are highly problem-specific: their notions of ``difficulty'' and ``performance,'' their handcrafted algorithms, and their proof techniques are tailored to their specific train-from-scratch settings.
-They cannot be directly applied to transformer-based post-training reasoning, which is characterized by a pretrained base model and explicit CoT generalization.
-This motivates the central research question:

-\emph{When, why, how, and in what sense can curriculum post-training strategies (gradually increasing reasoning difficulty) theoretically improve performance compared to direct learning?}
+Despite this progress, the value of curricula in \emph{post-training} remains largely intuitive and lacks rigorous theoretical grounding.
+Curriculum learning has been extensively studied in \emph{pre-training} or train-from-scratch settings~\citep{bengio2009curriculum, graves2017automated, narvekar2020curriculum, wang2021survey, soviany2022curriculum}, with theoretical guarantees established for specialized function classes such as convex regression and binary classification~\citep{weinshall2018curriculum, weinshall2020theory}, parity~\citep{abbe2023provable, panigrahi2024progressive}, teacher--student perceptrons with sparse features~\citep{saglietti2022analytical}, and $k$-fold function composition~\citep{Wang2025}.
+However, these results are inherently problem-specific: their notions of ``difficulty'' and ``performance,'' algorithmic constructions, and proof techniques are tightly tailored to train-from-scratch regimes.
+Consequently, they do \emph{not} directly explain transformer-based post-training for reasoning, which starts from a strong pretrained base model and targets explicit CoT generalization.
+This motivates the central question: \begin{quote} \emph{When, why, how, and in what sense can curriculum strategies in post-training theoretically improve performance compared to direct post-training without curricula?} \end{quote}